w3c/wai-tutorials/source/menus/structure.html.erb.md

 ## Identify menus

 Identify the menu, ideally using the HTML5 `<nav>` element.
 This allows users to directly access the menu.

-The following example uses the HTML5 `<nav>` element to identify a menu.
-Other techniques are described in the [page regions](/page-structure/regions.html) tutorial.
+Other techniques to identify a menu are described in the [page regions](/page-structure/regions.html) tutorial.

 {::nomarkdown}
 <%= code_start('','HTML') %>